 Don’t leave home without: Lonely Planet Croatia (Travel Guide)

-21 Unmissable Things to do in Dubrovnik
+21 Best Things to Do in Dubrovnik, Croatia

 It’s your first day in Dubrovnik, so let’s start with a day spent exploring the old town, which is said to be Europe’s best-preserved medieval town.

 Be sure to set your alarm early so as to beat the crowds, especially during the summertime.
-Fortunately, the old town is quite compact and all of its sights are within an easy walking distance of its magnificent main gate.
+Fortunately, the old town is quite compact and all of its sights are within easy walking distance of its magnificent main gate.

 1. The Old City Walls